 Here at UC Davis, thousands of students are employed in positions across campus in dozens of departments.
-For example, UC Davis Extension (the university’s continuing and professional education division) employs around 60 students during the school year and up to 90 over the summer.
+For example, UC Davis Continuing and Professional Education employs around 60 students during the school year and up to 90 over the summer.
 While many students take campus jobs to earn some income and experience, sometimes student assistant positions can open doors to career opportunities after graduation.

 Naomi Duran graduated from UC Davis in December 2017 with a degree in Biological Psychology.
-Naomi worked at UC Davis Extension her junior and senior years of college as an assistant for the Center for Program Innovation, where her job was primarily researching demand for certain skills and other continuing education programs to see how UC Davis Extension compares.
+Naomi worked at UC Davis Continuing and Professional Education her junior and senior years of college as an assistant for the Center for Program Innovation, where her job was primarily researching demand for certain skills and other continuing education programs to see how UC Davis Continuing and Professional Education compares.

-Once she graduated, Naomi decided to take a break before applying to graduate school and (after expressing her interest in staying at UC Davis Extension) was offered a full-time position as a public education specialist.
+Once she graduated, Naomi decided to take a break before applying to graduate school and (after expressing her interest in staying at UC Davis Continuing and Professional Education) was offered a full-time position as a public education specialist.
 Now, Naomi splits her time between two programs.
-She is the program coordinator for the UC Davis Pre-College Program, a summer program for high school students looking for a taste of the “college experience”-and helps manage UC Davis Extension’s Paralegal Studies Program.
+She is the program coordinator for the UC Davis Pre-College Program, a summer program for high school students looking for a taste of the “college experience,” and she helps manage UC Davis Continuing and Professional Education’s Paralegal Studies Program.